There are two mechanisms that can cause a solid white coat in dogs.

 Another thing that happens very often in these dogs, is nose pigment fading.

-Only white spotting comes with clearly defined patches of color against the white background, or ticking or roan.
+Only real white spotting comes with clearly defined patches of color against the white background, or ticking or roan.
 If a dog has even minor mottling on his ears or some freckles on his muzzle, you know he has to have a truly white coat (in this area of his body, at least).

 Just keep in mind that you can often see skin spots in these dogs.
 This is not the same as ticking.

-Other signs of white spotting are one or two blue eyes (which can also be caused by other traits) and full or partial lack of pigment on the nose, lips or eye rims.
+Other signs of real white spotting are one or two blue eyes (which can also be caused by other traits) and a full or partial lack of pigment on the nose, lips or eye rims.

 In fact, the majority of American Eskimo Dogs, Bichon Frise, Bolognese, Maltese, Maremma Sheepdogs, Coton de Tulear, Samoyeds, or Great Pyrenees test positive for piebald spotting.